headspinio/appium-tizen-tv-driver/packages/appium-tizen-tv-driver/README.md

 - `script`: `tizen: listApps`

-### Activate the application package
+### Activate the package name

-> Send launch command with the given package name.
+> Send launch command with the given package name to the device under test.
 > This package name is the same as what you give as `appium:appPackage`.
 > Note that this command does not start the package with debug mode.
-> Chromedriver automation will not start against this device.
+> Chromedriver automation will not start against the package name.

 - `POST /session/:sessionId/execute`